2hands10fingers/TwittMus/README.md

 <strong>3.
 Obtaining Twitter Access</strong>

 API authentication is required.
 Twitter doesn't like anonymous people taking their stuff, so you will need to get special credentials by creating your own app using a Twitter acccount you have accces to.
 This allow you to fill in the values assigned to the variables <i>ckey</i>, <i>csecret</i>, <i>atoken</i>, and <i>asecret</i> to the file.
-You can create an using your Twitter account href="https://apps.twitter.com/">here</a>.
+You can create an using your Twitter account <a href="https://apps.twitter.com/">here</a>.

 <strong>3.
 Opening up a port to receive MIDI</strong>